top of page

 Headquarters

 The headquarters of the GFVC AFRICA Commission is primarily based in Johannesburg, South Africa, where the initiative was established.
-Currently, the commission has established a presence in three countries:
+Currently, the commission has established a presence in four countries:

 GFVC South Africa: Based in Johannesburg, this office serves as the headquarters and central hub for the commission's operations.